 3. Know your Yen from your Rupiah.

 Feel like you’re learning a new language when figuring out a currency conversion?
 Try to work out an easy comparison between the currency you’ll need and the Aussie dollar, using a currency converter like OzForex Limited.
 For example, 1,000 Japanese Yen is around $12 Aussie dollars but 1,000 Indonesian Rupiah is around 10 Aussie cents.
-It’s not perfect, but it can provide an easy and WiFi-free understanding of the kind of money you’re about to spend.
-And don’t forget to compare fees and charges from different currency exchange providers early to secure the best deal!
+It’s not perfect, but it can help you understand the amount of money you’re about to spend.

 4. Prepare for pesky surprises!